arielsanchezmora/vDocumentation/README.md

 - _[Read about ImportExcel](https://github.com/dfinke/ImportExcel)_

+Does this run on PowerCLI core?

+- _We'd love to know!
+We haven't tested it yet but expect an update soon._

 Why do I get a warning about deprecated features when running the script?

 - _This is native from PowerCLI as they plan future changes. vDocumentation does not use any feature that is known to be in deprecation plans.
 You can disable the warnings with `Set-PowerCLIConfiguration -DisplayDeprecationWarnings $false -Scope User`_